36th (Middlesex) Searchlight Regiment, Royal Artillery: 634th (Middlesex) Regiment, RA

 By the end of 1944, however, the Luftwaffe was suffering from such shortages of pilots, aircraft and fuel that serious aerial attacks on the United Kingdom could be discounted.
 At the same time, 21st Army Group fighting in North West Europe was suffering a severe manpower shortage, particularly among the infantry.
 In January 1945, the War Office began to reorganise surplus anti-aircraft and coastal artillery regiments in the UK into infantry battalions, primarily for line of communication and occupation duties, thereby releasing trained infantry for frontline service.
 27th (Home Counties) AA Brigade was one of the HQs selected for conversion, becoming 303rd Infantry Brigade on 22 January 1945.
 Within the brigade, 36th S/L Rgt was redesignated 634th (Middlesex) Infantry Regiment RA.

 After infantry training, including a short period attached to 61st Infantry Division, 634 Regiment was sent to Norway in June 1945 following the liberation of that country (Operation Doomsday).
 On 15 October 1945 the regiment began passing into suspended animation, completing the process by 12 November.

 Postwar

 571st LAA/SL Regiment

-When the TA was reconstituted on 1 January 1947, the regiment reformed as 571st Searchlight Regiment RA (Middlesex) at Edgware.
+When the TA was reconstituted on 1 January 1947, the regiment was reformed as 571st Searchlight Regiment RA (Middlesex) at Edgware.
 It formed part of 82nd AA Brigade at Ealing.
 Two years later, it was redesignated 571st (Mixed) Light Anti-Aircraft/Searchlight Regiment (Middlesex), ('Mixed' indicating that it was composed partly of women of the Women's Royal Army Corps).